What to Do When Your Minor Books a Job

 Filming

 Being on set is fun!
 Your child will get a front row seat to see how movies, TV shows, and other productions are made.
-While it may seem like more play than work to them, please remind your child that being a Background Actor is a job and help them to remain professional and focused while on set.
+While it may seem like more play than work to them, please remind your minor that being a Background Actor is a job and help them to remain professional and focused while on set.

 How often do you update your minor’s online profile?